Your Product Analysis:

 Where to Use

-Chlorpyrifos 4E is formulated to treat various types of Christmas trees, citrus trees, nut trees, vegetable plants, and fruit plants.
+Chlorpyrifos 4E Insecticide is formulated to treat various types of Christmas trees, citrus trees, nut trees, vegetable plants, and fruit plants.
 It can also be applied to golf course turfs, industrial turfs, road medians, and various outdoor and nursery kept ornamental plants and trees.
 Chlorpyrifos 4E can be applied to apple and cherry tree trunks, asparagus, corn fields, and more.

 When to Use